‘My group is getting bigger’: Wichita mentor says more addicts seeking help

-Recovery services in our community say they’re helping more people battling addictions.
-A peer mentor says one of the greatest differences he’s seen, is more acceptance around addiction.

-Inside the Substance Abuse Center of Kansas, you can find John Agnew.
+WICHITA, Kan.
+(KSNW) – Inside the Substance Abuse Center of Kansas, you can find John Agnew.
+Agnew tells KSN News the service they offer are helping more people battle addictions.

 “My group is getting bigger, we’re actually going to add a second group,” said John Agnew, Kansas Certified Peer Mentor.

-The Certified Peer Mentor says work is busier than it’s been in years past.
+The Kansas Certified Peer Mentor says work is busier than it’s been in years past.

 “It’s a lot of work,” said Agnew.